jenniesf/travel-img/README.md

 <h3>About</h3>
 <p>
-TravelGram is a fullstack CRUD social media application inspired by Instagram for users to share vacation photos with friends and family.
-Users can create their profiles and images are shared on a feed.
+TravelGram is a fullstack CRUD social media application inspired by Instagram for users to share vacation photos and captions with friends and family.
+Users can create their own profiles and images are shared on a public feed.
+Users can also like photos/posts and add comments to posts.
+Users can delete their own photos/posts and comments.

 <br>
 <h3 id="link">Link to webpage:</h3>